beshu-tech/readonlyrest-docs/kibana.md

 ### Use cases

-**⚠️IMPORTANT** Pre auth custom hook must return `next()` function, to not block the request
+**⚠️IMPORTANT** Custom middleware must return `next()` function, to not block the request

 #### Enriching the metadata
-The metadata is the user-specific data available after the login to the kibana. thanks to the pre-auth custom hook, you can enrich metadata and use them in the kibana custom js file.
+The metadata is the user-specific data available after the Kibana user successfully logs in.
+Thanks to the custom middleware, you can enrich metadata and use them in the kibana custom js file.
 For example to load a custom logo to the kibana you can:
-1. Declare `readonlyrest_kbn.pre_auth_custom_hook_inject_file: 'path/to/pre_auth_custom_hook_file.js'` in the  kibana.yml and declare `pre_auth_custom_hook_file.js`
+1. Declare `readonlyrest_kbn.custom_middleware_inject_file: 'path/to/custom_middleware_inject_file.js'` in the kibana.yml and declare `custom_middleware_inject_file.js`

 ```ts
 async function customMiddleware(req, res, next) {